Ladder Accident Attorney Serving Coral Springs

 In many instances, persons involved in ladder accidents sustain serious injuries requiring hospitalization.
 The same NIH study mentioned above reports that more than two million ladder injuries occurred over a span of 16 years (from 1990 to 2005) resulting in emergency room visits.

 In some cases, falls from ladders have even resulted in death.
 If you or a loved one have been injured in a ladder accident, contact our Coral Springs ladder accident attorneys for a free consultation.

 Our firm takes on cases all throughout Florida, and we can handle your case review and evaluation over the phone or via e-mail or video chat, so you do not have to worry about leaving your home to communicate with us about your situation.

 Preventing Workplace Ladder Accidents Through Training Employees

-The correct procedures for erecting, maintaining, and disassembling the
+- The correct procedures for erecting, maintaining, and disassembling the fall protection systems

 Can Ladder Manufacturers be Liable For Defective Ladder Designs?

 Ladder manufacturers may be liable for defective ladder designs.
 In addition to employers who fail to maintain adequate safety standards, another potential risk of using ladders is actually caused by the ladder manufacturers themselves.
 A defective design of a ladder can just as easily cause serious injury or death as can misuse of a perfectly functional ladder.

 In cases where there is a flaw in the ladder design, the manufacturer could potentially be liable for injuries that are caused by the design defect of the ladder.
 This type of case is what is oftentimes referred to as a products liability lawsuit.